“Everybody Knows the Bible Contradicts Itself”

 Looking back on that event over 50 years later, I shudder to imagine the extent to which destructive seeds of doubt were sown in the hearts of numerous young people regarding the divine authenticity of the Bible and Christian morality.
 Such a dismissive, cavalier attitude on the part of a person placed in a position of authority no doubt wielded a monumental impact on juvenile minds.
 Yet his surface, superficial treatment of Scripture betrayed an abject ignorance of the Bible as well as what can only be described as extreme prejudice.
 “Prejudice” is defined as “an unfair and unreasonable opinion or feeling, especially when formed without enough thought or knowledge.”1 The teacher had pre-judged the Bible, having come to a conclusion that was based on inadequate evidence.
 It was the Sixties—a time when sinister forces were operating to overthrow the founding principles of America.
 As Bob Dylan’s 1964 song declared: “The Times They Are a-Changin’.”2

-Since that time, attacks on the Bible and the Christian religion have intensified and become common place through the public educational system of the nation.
+Since that time, attacks on the Bible and the Christian religion have intensified and become common place throughout the public educational system of the nation.
 For decades now, many professors, instructors, and teachers at every level of schooling have been brazen and fearless in their relentless assault upon the religious and spiritual moorings of America.
 Their hostility toward God, the Bible, and Christianity have come to thoroughly permeate and dominate public education.
 Their skepticism has burgeoned into acceptance of ideologies that forthrightly reject the Christian worldview, including atheism, Marxism, and eastern religion.
-In the meantime, no telling how many millions of Americans—from childhood to adulthood—have lived their lives since then, having rejected Christianity based of such flimsy misinformation foisted upon them via the flawed beliefs of their mistaught teachers.
+In the meantime, no telling how many millions of Americans—from childhood to adulthood—have lived their lives since then, having rejected Christianity based on such flimsy misinformation foisted upon them via the flawed beliefs of their mistaught teachers.

 But “there is nothing new under the sun” (Ecclesiastes 1:9).
 Legion have been the skeptics over the last 2,000 years who have maintained that the Bible contradicts itself.
 An innumerable host of alleged discrepancies have been brought boldly forward and foisted upon an unsuspecting audience.
 Yet, scores of volumes have been written over the centuries that provide logical, decisive refutation of all such allegations leveled at the Bible.
 They have all been adequately answered and the Bible fully exonerated—providing yet additional proof of its own divine origin.3